Please note, the scheme has been updated for 2020. The page below has been updated with the new information. See also annnouncement post.

 There are time standards for each age group.
-There are 10 race distances for you to work at, ranging from 5k to marathon, with five levels of award: Merit, Merit+, Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Diamond and Diamond+.
+There are many race distances for you to work at, ranging from 5k to marathon, with 10 levels of award: Merit, Merit+, Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Diamond and Diamond+.

 To be awarded a certificate you must achieve the required times for at least five different distances.

 To gain a distinction you need nine distances including 10 miles, half marathon, 20 miles and marathon, plus any five other distances.